Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and resident census and staff interview, it was determined that the facility failed to consistently provide minimum general nursing care hours to each resident daily.
+Based on a review of nurse staffing and resident census and staff interview, it was determined the facility failed to consistently provide minimum general nursing care hours to each resident daily on 7 out of the 21 days reviewed.

 Findings include: